-Immunotoxins for Research
+Immunotoxins for Immunology Research and Drug Development

-Immunotoxins made with Saporin are robust tools and are used frequently in research.
+Immunotoxins made with Saporin are robust tools and are used frequently in immunology research.
 As studies in these fields expand, finding a modular way of creating screening tools is more desirable.
 Particularly in drug development, large numbers of antibodies need to be screened for suitability; choosing the right antibody (or other targeting agent) is key.
 Screening can be prohibitively expensive in both cost and time.
 That is why Advanced Targeting Systems developed the ZAP technology.
 ZAP conjugates are non-targeted Saporin conjugates that "piggyback" on to your primary targeting agent (biotinylated material or antibody).